psychemedia/pentrich-uprising/resources/310_matchgirls_strike.md

 Just over 40 years later, the tale was recalled in a *tableaux vivant*...

-At the same time, in the Bryant & May factory, matchgirls on the the production side...
+At the same time, in the Bryant & May factory, matchgirls on the production side... lives no easier.. phossy jaw...

+Ads for rival matches, eg in religious papers [search: /"phossy jaw" matchgirls/] https://britishnewspaperarchive.co.uk/viewer/bl/0004803/18920729/129/0009

 https://britishnewspaperarchive.co.uk/viewer/bl/0000098/18880515/022/0010
 Pall Mall Gazette - Tuesday 15 May 1888